 Jr Achievement Chair: Coordinate volunteers to teach Jr Achievement program in student classrooms.
 All training and materials are provided.

 - Junior Achievement classroom volunteer: Teach 5 one-hour sessions in classrooms over 5 weeks at a time/month agreed upon with the classroom teacher.
 Materials and training provided.(~ 5 hours total.)

 Library Helper: Assist Mr. Smith with checking in/out and re-shelving books. flexible hours!

-Nominations: Comprised of committee of 3 PTA volunteers: Sole purpose of this committee is to find a slate of nominees for the executive committee (Co-Presidents, Co-Vice Presidents, Secretary, & Treasurer) for the following year.
-Commitee serves from January-March, and is desolved following the election.
+Nominations: Comprised of committee of 3-5 PTA volunteers: Sole purpose of this committee is to find a slate of nominees for the executive committee (President, Vice President, Vice President of fundraising, Secretary, & Treasurer) for the following year.
+Committee serves from January-March, and is dissolved following the election.

 Popcorn Buddies: Help prepare and serve popcorn one Friday a month during lunches.

 Read-at-home (AquaSox): Implement the read-at-home program.
 Track and collect forms, distribute prizes & collect payment for additional tickets purchased.

 - Read-at-home AquaSox committee: Assist with implementing a local reading program where students earn prizes for reading!
 Spring.